paigeweber13/fine-hardware-visualization/docs/usage.md

 ## Output Results

 There are four functions available for producing output.
+For more information on interpreting the data output by these functions, see the section "Understanding Numerical Results" in the file `docs/interpreting-results.md`

 ### `printDetailedResults()`